Best Running Shoes For High Arches

-If you’re looking for a running shoe that can offer great overall support and traction while you’re on the trail, it’s hard to pass on this second entry in our list.
-The Salomon Women’s XR Mission Running shoe provides a comfortable way to make sure your feet, arches and ankles get the support they need.Read more
+If you’re looking for a running shoe that can offer great overall support and traction while you’re on the trail, it’s hard to pass on this second entry on our list.
+The Salomon Women’s XR Mission Running shoe provides a comfortable way to make sure your feet, arches, and ankles get the support they need.Read more

-These shoes are made entirely from synthetic material, including a synthetic rubber sole that offers great overall support while on the trail.
+These high arches running shoes are made entirely from synthetic material, including a synthetic rubber sole that offers great overall support while on the trail.
 The breathable mesh upper portion allows for good ventilation, and the lightweight mid-sole offers great moisture protection and heat reduction overall.

 Perhaps the only area that we thought could be improved in this pair of running shoes was in the flexibility department.
 While the reinforced heel and soles did offer fantastic stability overall, it didn’t allow the foot to move and flex as naturally as we would have liked.

-If you’re interested in great running shoes for high arches that allows you to brave off-trail running as well as on paved roads, this example from Salomon is a fantastic choice.
-While we would have liked to see a bit more flexibility, the overall support and traction is hard to beat.
+If you’re interested in great running shoes for high arches that allow you to brave off-trail running as well as on paved roads, this example from Salomon is a fantastic choice.
+While we would have liked to see a bit more flexibility, the overall support and traction are hard to beat.